faizalrf/documentation/Xpand-10.5-ES.md

 ### Download the Xpand binaries

-Contact MariaDB Sales team to get the Xpand binaries download link and transfer the binary `tar` to all of the Xpand nodes
+Download from https://mariadb.com/downloads/#mariadb_platform-mariadb_xpand and transfer the binaries to all of the Xpand nodes

 Once transferred, un-tar the file and install.